 MONON — Nothing seemingly felt right.
 Then it did.

-Then it didn’t.
 Then it did, only because the game was over.

 In front of alumna Maci Heimlich and schoolmate Caitlyn Conn, North White collected a 37-19 Midwest Conference victory against South Newton on Saturday.

 The Vikings (11-7, 3-0) led from the start, but erratic play at points and bad shooting overshadowed much of the game.
 North White ended the first quarter up 9-0, and held a 13-point lead before the Rebels (2-13, 0-5) garnered a basket.